froocpu/qqstats/README.md

 ```

 3. Set your inputs:
-  a. the name of the event
+  - the name of the event
-  b. the TRUE/FALSE flag indicating whether you would like your results saved.
+  - the TRUE/FALSE flag indicating whether you would like your results saved.
-  c. the directory to where your results should be saved.
+  - the directory to where your results should be saved.
 4. Select the whole script and run everything in one go.

 ## Contribute